Robert Penn Warren

-On April 24, 1905, Robert Penn Warren was born in Guthrie, Todd County, Kentucky.
+Robert Penn Warren was born on April 24, 1905, in Guthrie, Todd County, Kentucky.
 He entered Vanderbilt University in 1921, where he became the youngest member of the group of Southern poets called the Fugitives, which included John Crowe Ransom, Allen Tate, Donald Davidson, and Merrill Moore.
 Warren’s first poems were published in The Fugitive, a magazine which the group published from 1922 to 1925.
-The Fugitives were advocates of the rural Southern agrarian tradition and based their poetry and critical perspective on classical aesthetic ideals.
+The Fugitives were advocates of the rural, Southern agrarian tradition and based their poetry and critical perspective on classical aesthetic ideals.

-At their strongest, Warren’s poems win their contest with the American Sublime and find a place with Melville’s best poems, formidable exiles from our dominant, Emersonian tradition."
+At their strongest, Warren’s poems win their contest with the American Sublime and find a place with [Herman] Melville’s best poems, formidable exiles from our dominant, Emersonian tradition.

 Warren received a fellowship from the National Endowment for the Arts in 1969.
 He served as a Chancellor of the Academy of American Poets from 1972 until 1988, and was selected as a MacArthur Fellow in 1981.
-On February 26, 1986, Warren was named the first U.S. Poet Laureate Consultant in Poetry.
-He died on September 15, 1989.
+On February 26, 1986, Warren was named the first U.S. poet laureate, or consultant in poetry.

 Warren died in Stratton, Vermont on September 15, 1989.